 Example 2.5.
 A deck of 52 cards has 4 aces.
-Assume you give 13 cards each to 4 players.
+Assume you give 13 cards to each of the 4 players.
 What is the probability that each player gets exactly 1 ace?

 Example 2.6.
 A fair coin is tossed 7 times.
 What is the probability of obtaining 3 heads?
 What is the probability of obtaining at most 3 heads?